CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 -   Ensure their own code and development practices follow accepted secure coding standard.
 -   Ensure the standard dev-qa-live process is always followed, such that all changes that may affect site security can be thoroughly tested before being made live.
 -   Ensure that external developers (client or 3rd party) working on the site codebase are either:
-    -   A full part of our developer team, such that they been assessed/trained to have the appropriate skills and are subject to TL code review.
+    -   A full part of our developer team, such that they been assessed/trained to have the appropriate skills and are subject to CivicActions code review.
     -   OR: The client confirms understanding that we have neither assessed their skills nor are we reviewing their code.
-This scenario is best avoided, but is sometimes necessary if the site is being transitioned to another developer.
 -   Review all contributed code they have not previously used for basic quality - this is not a formal security audit in most cases, but rather checking the usage stats, issue queue, skimming the module code for readability and adherence to good practices etc. Code that is actively used and maintained and follows best practices is less likely to have serious security issues.
 -   Check for security advisories ([drupal.org/security](https://drupal.org/security)) for modules used on each active development site and ensure they are upgraded where necessary, before the site is made live.
 -   Understand common attack vectors and the best practices for preventing them, including: